Bradykinesia

 How do you get into a car or how do you get out easily?
 Bradykinesia will make both of your movements difficult.
 Oh, other difficulties, when you want to turn from one side to the other in bed.

-Bradykinesia – What do we know?
+Bradykinesia.
+What do we know about?

 We know that Bradykinesia makes our movements slow.
 Your routine day will become more difficult and you won’t be able to finish everything you’ve proposed to do that day.